 You can wear these two different ways.
 The first is your traditional method like most other earphones, letting it dangle on the back of your neck.
-This was ok for me.
+This was okay for me.
 The new earfins and eartip combination do work better than my Freedom’s from last year, but compared to the competition, I did have to press them back in from time to time.
 The other wearing method that did work for me is the over the ear wearing style.
-Flip these around, and as mentioned earlier, there’s new built in clips that makes the wire taught… preventing the wire from bouncing around as much – simply pull on them and they stay in place.
+Flip these around, and as mentioned earlier, there are newly built-in clips that make the wire taught… preventing the wire from bouncing around as much – simply pull on them and they stay in place.
 Loved this feature, much easier than last year’s, and easier than the Jaybird X3’s.
 To undo them, just pull them apart.
 This holds true to the Speed Fit name and it works.
 With this style, the earphones were less likely to fall out and for the most part stayed inside my ear canal much better.
 Again, test them yourself, but being upfront, after reviewing earphones over the last 4 years or so, I’ve had others stay in with a bit more confidence.

 Moving on, Jaybird retains its water resistance.
 Simply spraying – actually drenching the hell out of these things – Jaybird has been holding up perfectly fine.
 I’ve never had an issue with Jaybird products over the last several years and specifically with the Freedom 2’s, I can attest mine are still working.

-So with my tests, leaving it at 50% volume to get a middle of the road number, from a full battery to dead, the Jaybird Freedom 2’s lasted 4hrs and 16 minutes to be exact.
-To recharge to a full battery, using the clip, Jaybird claims upto 2.5 hours, I timed my experience and was able to finish at 1 hour and 28 minutes.
+So with my tests, leaving it at 50% volume to get a middle of the road number, from a full battery to dead, the Jaybird Freedom 2’s lasted 4 hours and 16 minutes to be exact.
+To recharge to a full battery, using the clip, Jaybird claims up to 2.5 hours, I timed my experience and was able to finish at 1 hour and 28 minutes.

-As a side note, you can wear the clip while you’re working out or running, I prefer wearing it with the over-the ear method as the wires stays in place.
+As a side note, you can wear the clip while you’re working out or running, I prefer wearing it with the over-the-ear method as the wires stay in place.
 If you’re wearing this the traditional under-ear method, be sure to use the clip to attach to your shirt.
-The battery attachment is very light weight and you don’t feel it weighing you down if worn, but it will cause the wire to sway a bit more than not having it on.
+The battery attachment is very lightweight and you don’t feel it weighing you down if worn, but it will cause the wire to sway a bit more than not having it on.
 Keeping the wire stationary helps a lot.